CourtKowaluk/ARENA-Animation/README.md

 ### Animating the Model

 To animate the model, you need to know the name of the animation clip.
 In Blender, it's related to the movement of the objects.
-To find the name, open up the GLTF model in a text editor of your choice, or view the RAW in github.
+To find the name, open up the GLTF model in a text editor of your choice, or view the raw in github.
 Under "Animations", there will be a field called "name", which has the name of the animation listed after it.
 It might be something like "CubeAction" from Blender, or it may be something like "Clip001", which is common from downloaded GLTF models.

 ![tut_animation](https://raw.githubusercontent.com/CourtKowaluk/ARENA-Animation/master/images/tutorial_an.png)